jamiedraws/SASS/Component.md

 ## Applications

-An abstract and config can all be applied to a component.
+An abstract, config and a component can all be applied to a component.

 ```scss
 @use "../abstracts/copy";